Durieu, British Columbia

-Durieu is an unincorporated predominantly farming community, located around five kilometers northeast of Mission, British Columbia, Canada in Area F of the Fraser Valley Regional District of that province's Lower Mainland at an elevation of between twenty and forty meters above sea level.
+Durieu is an unincorporated predominantly farming community, located around five kilometres northeast of Mission, British Columbia, Canada in Area F of the Fraser Valley Regional District of that province's Lower Mainland at an elevation of between twenty and forty metres above sea level.
 Durieu falls mostly within zone 1 of the Agricultural Land Reserve.
 Sited in the middle of Hatzic Valley it has few services other than a store, gas station, feed co-op, defunct elementary school and community hall.

 Hatzic Prairie's former post office was renamed to Durieu Post Office in remembrance of Archbishop Pierre-Paul Durieu around 1910.
 This in turn led to British Columbian government officials and cartographers using the name "Durieu" to describe the local settlement from 1939.
 Durieu currently holds community-level status per the BC Geographic names office.